Privacy notice

 - Right to erasure (right to be forgotten).

-- Right to restriction of processing
+- Right to limit Processing

 - Right to data portability